kevinmeredith/http4s-book/intro.md

     * 20% pairing (coding or collaborating) with my teammates
     * 10% communicating with management and other teamms

+## Importance of Team Ownership and Maintainability

 Having worked in that role, I've come to appreciate the importance of team maintainability.
 A team should own a code-base, not an individual.
 A team is on-call, not an individual.
+Relying upon individuals to own and maintain code-bases does not scale.

-The latter does not scale.
-From the ~15 or so http4s web application repositories that I either built or maintained professionally, I firmly believe that significant differences across repositories is a liability.
+From the ~15 or so http4s production, customer-serving web application repositories that I either built from scratch or maintained professionally, I firmly believe that significant differences across repositories is a liability.
 To clarify, I've worked in code-bases ranging from "tagless final", i.e. programming to an `F[_]` interface, `EitherT`-based, as well as `Kleisli` everywhere.

 Given that I strongly prefer standardization, let me acknowledge the importance of adaptability and creativity that Software Engineers savor.
 Although I favor standardization, I fully understand that standing still or rotting is not an option.
 It's critical to improve the code-base based on the team's experience and future maintenance.
 Given that Software Engineering is both an Art and Science, clearly Engineers desire to express themselves via their craft, code.
 So, in my experience, if my teammate wanted to introduce a significant change to the code-base, it was welcomed, but also responsibility of that teammate to educate the team on the benefits.

 I live in Miami, Florida.

-## Intended Audience
+## Intended Audience of Book

 My intended audience is intermediate software developers, namely those with some experience in functional programming.

 ## Why I'm Writing This Book

-With pure FP in Scala, especially using http4s, I have the most confidence that my code does what I've intended for it to do.
+When building pure FP web services in http4s, I have the most confidence that my code does what I've intended.
 In other words, pure FP in Scala is a powerful tool for enhancing the programmer's ability to reason about his/her code.
 That, I firmly believe, is a significant competitive advantage in business.

 http4s's [docs](https://http4s.org/v0.21/) have helped me to use its library.